 Ok, before we dive into offering a solution that doesn’t yet exist, we need to figure out how much it’s going to cost.
 Developers are EXPENSIVE, the good ones, at least.

-Find out how much it’s going to cost you to deliver the MVP (Most Valuable Product).
+Find out how much it’s going to cost you to deliver the MVP (Minimal Viable Product).

 Think of a penthouse suite, without the ‘pent’ or the ’suite’ and you get a ‘house’.
 What are the bare minimums you need to get this digital product to JUST WORK?

 This is a weird part of my training because the answer could be anything.
 If you care to guess-n-test it, head on over to my Google search result: